Get personalized metal finishing help, no charge!

 October 23, 2009

 Hi, Dax.
-You're certainly welcome to your preferences and your opinions of what products are overpriced.
-You can also make claims of most any sort without an obligation to prove them.
-But calling a product a scam implies a deliberate attempt to cheat people, so you really should quote a state attorney general, a better business bureau, or Consumer Reports before doing that :-)
+You're certainly welcome to your preferences and your opinions of which products are overpriced.
+You can also make claims of most any sort without any obligation to prove them.
+But when you call a product a "scam", that implies a deliberate attempt to cheat people -- so you really should quote a state attorney general, a better business bureau, or Consumer Reports when doing that :-)

 January 25, 2010